HackBI/HackBI-IX-Resources/README.md

 # HackBI-IX-Resources
-All necessary workshop resources for HackBI IX.
-Participants can download files for their workshops from this link and see other important resources.
+This repository contains all necessary workshop resources for HackBI IX.
+Participants can download files for their workshops from this respository and see other resources used by workshop leaders.